SFTtech/openage/doc/media/openage/texture_format_spec.md

 **xanchor**<br>
 Horizontal position of the anchor in the subtexture relative to its width and height.
-The anchor is used for pinning the subtexture to a game world object.
+The anchor is used for pinning the subtexture to a game world object, i.e. the actual *zero* position of the subtexture.

 This can be a negative value.